codeship/documentation/_general/integrations/appranix.md

 ### Configuring Deployments

-In the deployment section of your [Codeship](https://codeship.com/) project configure all your settings to deploy the artifact to your artifactory repository.
+In the Deploy section of your [Codeship](https://codeship.com/) Project Settings configure all your settings to deploy the artifact to your artifactory repository.

 After that add `sh appranix.sh` at the end.
 The script file will connect to Appranix and trigger deployment for the new build.
 For eg,
 ```bash